-Subject-Specific Background Data
+Subject-Specific Contextual Data

-For each subject assessed by NAEP, additional subject-specific background information has been collected from students, teachers, and schools.
+For each subject assessed by NAEP, additional subject-specific contextual information has been collected from students, teachers, and schools.
 These data fall into the broad category of instructional content and practice.
 Under that umbrella come such topics as the curriculum taught, course offerings, class management and style, ability grouping, and modes of instruction.
 Subject-specific data collection has expanded enormously over the past two decades, and in recent years has included five to ten minutes of questions for students, about 30 minutes of questions for teachers, and 30 to 45 minutes for school administrators.

-Now is the time for tThese questions to should be focused, limited, and prioritized.
+These questions should be focused, limited, and prioritized.
 Future subject-matter frameworks adopted by the Governing Board should spell out clearly what these priorities will be.

-Whenever feasible, student assessment samples should be divided (spiralsampling) and background questions rotated in different years in order to cover more topics without increasing respondent burden.
+Whenever feasible, student assessment samples should be divided (spiral sampling) and contextual questions rotated in different years in order to cover more topics without increasing respondent burden.
 These practices should be initiated in the assessments of reading and mathematics, which are conducted every two years, and considered for other subject areas if the frequency of testing permits.